spamegg1/tarski/test/README.md

   - avail the name if it is occupied,
     - and reset formulas to un-evaluated,
   - do nothing if the name is available.
-- Color buttons (Blue, Green, Orange) should change the selected color.
+- Color buttons (Blue, Green, Coral) should change the selected color.
 - Delete button should do nothing.
 - Size buttons (Small, Mid, Large) should change the selected size.
 - Shape buttons (Tri, Squ, Cir) should change the selected shape.